 La Palma Chalatenango is a mountainous municipality and city located in the department of Chalatenaango.
 The town of La Palma El Salvador is known for playing a significant role during the civil war peace negotiations and for the unique type of crafts made here.

 The colorful small town is known for its handcrafted objects made out of wood or Copinol Seeds.
 These crafts are made in numerous shops all over town and sold all over the country.

 The city is located at an elevation of about 1000 feet above sea level; therefore, it enjoys a colder mountainous climate almost the entire year.
-La Palma sits about 80 kilometers from San Salvador and about 10 kilometers from the Honduran border.
+La Palma is about 80 kilometers from San Salvador and about 10 kilometers from the Honduran border.

 First Dialogue for Peace in La Palma in 1984.

-El Salvador Artisan Route or Ruta Artesanal.
+La Palma, part of El Salvador Artisan Route or Ruta Artesanal.

 Fernando Llort and Naif Art from La Palma.

 Renowned Salvadoran painter Fernando Llort moved to the city of La Palma in the early ’60s.
 Llort is credited with the creation of Naif art, a type of art design recognized all over the country.